 Snapple

 They’re all about the cap.
 Snapple branded the snap of the cap to signify freshness.
 Today most bottle caps function this way, but Snapple was the brand that really owned it.
 They often put fun messages under the caps too.
-People even collect them.
+Some people even collect them.

 Apple Watch

-UX and UI sounds are more prevalent than ever, and it follows that it’s more important than ever that they have a deeper connection to the brand or product.
+UX and UI sounds are more prevalent than ever, and it follows that they have a deeper connection to the brand or product.
 The folks who made the Apple watch got clever with their notification sounds.
 They took the metal frames and just dinged them with a small hammer.
 Those dings became the basis for some of their notification sounds.
 Click here to see how they did it.
 If you want to cut to the chase, go to about 17:15.

-More and more brands are harnessing the power of sound with strategies and assets, but there are many that fail to stand out, or make a deeper connection to the brand.
+More and more brands are harnessing the power of sound, but there are still many that fail to stand out.
 Product sounds can offer a distinctiveness and three-dimensionality that tones alone cannot.